oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-os-data-private/load-os-data-private.md

   ![The new bucket is displayed on the Buckets page.](./images/bucket-created.png " ")

-## Task 3: Upload a File to Your Private Object Storage Bucket
+## Task 3: Upload Customer Data to the Private Object Storage Bucket

 Upload the **`potential_churners.csv`** file that you downloaded earlier in this lab to your newly created private Object Storage bucket.